danieljackcox/instrcon/README.md

 'Driver' files are matlab objects that represent physical measurement devices and are organised into the `/drivers` folder.
 All instrument drivers should be named after the model of the device, e.g. `SR830.m`.

 High-level functions that operate on devices to perform a more complicated set of actions then can done with single SCPI functions live in the `/functions` folder.
-They are not actually functions or objects but rather scripts that are then run in the virtual hardware class (`virthardware.m`).
+Each type of instrument (e.g. a voltage source) has a corresponding virtual hardware object that implements the higher level functions (e.g. a voltage sweepeer) and defines the minimum set of methods (functions) an instrument driver should implement.
+The virtual hardware object for a voltage source is located in `voltagesource.m`.
 An example of a function is a voltage sweeper that uses `getoutputvoltage`/`setoutputvoltage` functions exposed by the driver to safely sweep voltages.

 Full measurement scripts are in the `/scripts` folder.